Hectopsylla

 Hectopsylla is a genus of fleas in the family Hectopsyllidae that parasitize non-volant mammals, birds, and bats.
 The genus comprises thirteen species, six of which were described in whole or part by Karl Jordan between 1906–1942.
 Two of the species in Hectopsylla, H. psittaci and H. pulex, go under common names, with H. psittaci identified as the sticktight flea and H. pulex identified as the chiggerflea.
-Hastritter and Méndez (2000) consider the genus Rhynchopsyllus a junior system of the genus.
+Hastritter and Méndez (2000) consider the genus Rhynchopsyllus a junior synonym of the genus.

 Taxonomy

-Hastritter and Méndez (2000) state that Rhynchopsyllus is a junior system of Hectopsylla.
+Hastritter and Méndez (2000) state that Rhynchopsyllus is a junior synonym of Hectopsylla.
 The type species, by monotypy, is H. psittaci.

 Species

 There are thirteen species in the genus Hectopsylla.